rostools/cog-flow-intro/index.md

 A contrast to trunk-based development is the [Git flow](https://nvie.com/posts/a-successful-git-branching-model/).
 Git flow is a comprehensive branching strategy with two central branches: **main** and **develop**.
 In this strategy, the **main** branch always reflect a production ready state of the codebase.
 In contrast, the **develop** branch contains the latest development changes for the next release.
 When the new developments are at a stable point and is ready to be released, all the changes from the develop branch will be merged into the main branch.
 As a result, whenever there is a new change to the main branch, this is a new release by definition.
 Each release version will be tagged [@thummala].

-Besides the two central branches, supporting branches will be created to enable parallell development across contributors.
+Besides the two central branches, supporting branches will be created to enable parallel development across contributors.
 These supporting branches are created for specific purposes, such as adding or modifying features (a *feature* branch) or fixing a critical issue in the code (a *hotfix* branch).
 A feature branch must always be created from and merged into the develop branch, while a hotfix branch is usually created from the main branch and is be merged into both main and develop.

 #### Benefits of Git Flow